joshwadd/Advanced_Lane_Detection/README.md

 I will be making many changes to the video processing pipeline in future releases to this more robust.
 These will include

 - **Line validation class**  : Bad model fits can currently be caused by bad weather and road conditions.
-These bad fits can further corrupt the mov
+These bad fits can further corrupt the moving a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzkyMzQ4MjEzXX0=
+eyJoaXN0b3J5IjpbLTg1MTk3MTk3Ml19
 -->